-During prior periods stock options for consultants have been accounted for under SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R") and expensed the fair value of the stock options at grant date over the vesting period on a straight line basis.
+During prior periods stock options for consultants have been accounted for under SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R") and expensed the fair value of the stock options at grant date over the vesting period.
 During the preparation of the financial statements for the three months ended March 31, 2009, the Company determined that it should have accounted for stock options granted to consultants under SFAS No. 123 (revised 2004), "Share-Based Payment" ("SFAS 123R") and EITF No. 96-18, Accounting for Equity Investments That Are Issued to Other Than Employees for Acquiring or in Conjunction with Selling Goods and Services.
-As such, the fair value of such options is periodically re-measured during the vesting period using the Black-Scholes option-pricing model and expense is recognized over the service / vesting period.
-In addition, the Company determined that it should have applied the graded-vesting method for consultant stock options.
+As such, the fair value of such options is periodically remeasured during the vesting period using the Black-Scholes option-pricing model and expense is recognized over the service / vesting period.